-- Defueling must occur in a safe and expeditious manner in accordance with: DOH Emergency Orders 2021 and 2022; SECDEF Memo 2022; DoD Defueling Plan of 1 June 2022; DoD Defueling Plan Supplements 1A and 1B of 7 and 28 September 2022; DoD Defueling Plan Supplement 2 of 16 May 2023; and U.S. Indo-Pacific Command fragmentary order 05 of 23 January 2023. - 2.
+- Defueling must occur in a safe and expeditious manner in accordance with: DOH Emergency Orders 2021 and 2022; SECDEF Memo 2022; DoD Defueling Plan of 1 June 2022; DoD Defueling Plan Supplements 1A and 1B of 7 and 28 September 2022; and DoD Defueling Plan Supplement 2 of 16 May 2023. - 2.
 Defueling operation must not unduly burden the Oahu commercial fuel supply chain. - 3.
 Transfer of fuel from RHBFSF to the fuel loading pier must occur through DoD-owned, existing infrastructure. - 4.
 Fueling transfer from RHBFSF must not utilize public roadways to minimize traffic impacts and reduce risk of accidents and spills. - 5.
 Fuel tanker loading must occur at an operational pier that can accommodate a tanker ship, and has existing infrastructure to accommodate F-76, J-P5, or F-24 fuel types. - 6.
 If fuel is relocated for DoD use, it must be directed to locations within the DoD fuel supply chain with infrastructure to safely offload and store fuel in the type and quantity needed by the DoD at the time of defueling. - 7.
 Relocation and/or commercial sale of fuel must be both economical and a responsible use of the taxpayer's resources.